 NIH Sexual and Gender Minority Research Investigator Awards Program

 The National Institutes of Health (NIH) Sexual and Gender Minority (SGM) Research Investigator Awards Program was developed to recognize investigators who have made substantial and outstanding research contributions in areas related to SGM health.
-This year, the SGMRO will be honoring one distinguished investigator and two early-stage investigators for their exemplary work in this field.
+On September 17, 2019, the SGMRO honored one distinguished investigator and two early-stage investigators for their exemplary work in this field.

 Click here to see the full event flyer.